liip/LiipTranslationBundle/README.md

 Introduction
 ------------

 This bundle add a new layer in top of the translation mecanisms.
-This allow your customer to edit, override any translations directly from the website.
+This allows your customer to edit, override any translations directly from the website.

 ### Separation of concern

-Using such a tool allow a clear separation between "key" and "value".
-Developers are responsible about defining new keys and removing old keys.
+Using such a tool allows a clear separation between "key" and "value".
+Developers are responsible for defining new keys and removing old keys.
 Client/customer are responsible for translating the website.

 ### Key values on steroid

 The current basic key-value system could be better.
-We extend it and allow devloppers to complete keys with metadata (like it's possible with XLiFF).
+We extend it and allow developers to complete keys with metadata (like it's possible with XLiFF).
 Extend your keys with informations like maxbytes, comment, description, urls, screenshot, etc...
 Anything that could help translators.

 A "value" is the translation for a "key" in a given locale, it's also possible to complete it with metadata (comments, update date, validity, etc...)